MitaliRafaliya30/EndtoEnd-Airbnb-Project/README.md

 ## Project Overview

-This project demonstrates a complete end-to-end data engineering pipeline built with a modern data stack.
+This project demonstrates an end-to-end data engineering pipeline built using a modern data stack.

-Following initial Exploratory Data Analysis (EDA), raw Airbnb datasets are ingested from AWS S3 into Snowflake.
-The data is then transformed via dbt using a Medallion Architecture (Bronze → Silver → Gold), orchestrated by Apache Airflow, and visualized through an interactive Power BI dashboard.
-The pipeline is engineered for scalability and modularity, featuring automated data quality checks, incremental processing, and dimensional modeling.
+Airbnb data is ingested from AWS S3 into Snowflake, transformed using dbt with a Medallion Architecture (Bronze → Silver → Gold), orchestrated via Apache Airflow, and visualized in Power BI.

-The pipeline is designed to be scalable, modular, and production-ready, incorporating data quality checks, incremental processing, and dimensional modeling.
+The pipeline is fully automated, scalable, and designed with data quality checks, incremental processing, and dimensional modeling.

 ---